 Rock Island History

-The Chicago, Rock Island and Pacific Railroad, commonly called the Rock Island Line, had its first beginnings in 1852 when its ancestor, the Chicago and Rock Island Railroad, operated its first train between Chicago and Rock Island, Ill.
+The Chicago, Rock Island and Pacific Railroad, commonly called the Rock Island Line, had its first beginnings in 1852 when its ancestor, the Chicago and Rock Island Railroad, operated its first train between Chicago and Rock Island, Illinois.
 The Rock Island system eventually stretched across Missouri as far west as Kansas, Nebraska, Colorado, New Mexico, Oklahoma and Texas.

 The section of the railroad from Windsor to Pleasant Hill traveled through a countryside of farm fields and grazing land, punctuated with evidence of quarries and coal-mining operations.
 The railroad provided an easy method of transportation for shipments of grain, vegetables, other agricultural goods and coal.
 Existing towns prospered while new towns sprang up supported by the railroad.
 A sojourner on the section of railroad heading from Windsor (named for Windsor Castle) would have traveled through small communities such as Bowen, New Castle, Leeton, Post Oak, Chilhowee (a Cherokee name for the Tennessee or “Smoky Mountain), Denton, Medford, Hadsell and Wingate before reaching Pleasant Hill (named for its “pleasant situation on an elevated prairie.”)
 During its heyday, the Rock Island Line lived up to its reputation made famous in the 1930s American folk song: “The Rock Island Line is a mighty good road; The Rock Island Line is the road to ride.”